multiversx/mx-deprecated-sdk-monorepo/erdpy/CLI.md

 Query cost of Smart Contract deploy transaction

-positional arguments:
-  project                                🗀 the project directory (default: current directory)

 optional arguments:
-  -h, --help                             show this help message and exit --proxy PROXY                          🖧 the URL of the proxy (default: https://testnet-api.elrond.com) --arguments ARGUMENTS [ARGUMENTS ...]  arguments for the contract transaction, as numbers or hex-encoded.
+  -h, --help                             show this help message and exit --proxy PROXY                          🖧 the URL of the proxy (default: https://testnet-api.elrond.com) --project PROJECT                      🗀 the project directory (default: current directory) --bytecode BYTECODE                    the WASM file --arguments ARGUMENTS [ARGUMENTS ...]  arguments for the contract transaction, as numbers or hex-encoded.
 E.g.
                                          --arguments 42 0x64 1000 0xabba